 Your doctor should be running a lipid panel on you annually, so you should have this data.
 Hopefully they told you to fast at least 10 hours before your blood draw!
 If they didn’t, make sure you’re fasting before your next draw.

 Blood Sugar + Insulin Issues Are a Very Common Problem

-Now that you know some important ways to spot blood sugar dysregulation + insulin resistance, be sure to come back next week because I’ll be sharing what you can do to fix this very prevalent + impactful issue!
+Now that you know some important ways to spot blood sugar dysregulation and insulin resistance, be sure to check out my article How to Reverse Insulin Resistance to learn what you can do to fix this very prevalent and impactful issue!

-In the meantime, check out my free guide: 4 Steps to Skyrocket Your Energy, where I share some important fundamental changes you can make to regulate your blood sugar + insulin.
+Also check out my free guide: 4 Steps to Skyrocket Your Energy, where I share some important fundamental changes you can make to regulate your blood sugar and insulin.

 Want personalized guidance?
 Learn how my approach can help you transform your health here.